 CCA Master’s Students Program

-The CCA Master’s Students Program encourages students at Canadian architecture schools to take up urgent questions of public relevance to the built environment in Canada and beyond.
+The CCA Master’s Students Program encourages students at Canadian universities to take up urgent questions of public relevance to the built environment in Canada and beyond.
 Through a three-month collaborative project, participants actively engage with the CCA’s Collection, participate in seminars and other pedagogical activities, and articulate their own understanding of architecture as a public concern.

 River, Shore, Land: Ecological Futures at the Jardins de Métis